CRBroughton/CRBroughton/personal-development-and-goals.md

 Completed Goals & Achievement - 2023

+- 📖 Complete - Successfully migrated Tillo's existing bundler from Webpack to Vite.
+This work involved removing existing dependencies and installing new dependencies, whilst ensuring our existing MPA continues to function as expected.
+This PR was significantly large and required collaboration with senior engineers to ensure this changes were correct and had no negative impacts to our application.
+As part of this migration, I also successfully fixed a long standing compilation issue we were facing, where every change to the front-end erroneously created newly compiled JavaScript bundles.

 - 📖 Complete [V3](https://v3.cbroughton.me) - I have created a meta-framework/template
 for Nuxt & Vue, which is inspired by [T3](https://t3.gg).
 This framework helps to provide a full end-to-end type-safe experience.